JShull/GAME395_Unity/Docs/Syllabus.md

 #### Required Medium Stake Assignments (RMSA)

-1. **RMSA:** GDD Creation and develop your Unity3d learning plan: Expected Time 2-4 hours.

-  >You can use an existing GDD but it needs to be updated and modified to reflect the semester project.
-There is also a Unity GDD template file that can be copied and I've copied that from Unity and placed it in our [class Google Drive](https://docs.google.com/document/d/15IQfQ7PugD2nLHvzLEx9tlCrE7JR6mDma_yTuxwdmoA/edit?usp=sharing).
-  >>For developing your learning plan, this is all part of the [Unity Learning environment](https://learn.unity.com/tutorial/develop-your-learning-plan)
+1. **RMSA:** [Grading Agreement Check-Ins](#grading-agreement-check-ins): Expected Time 15 minutes 2-3 times per semester

+  >You will be required to meet with me one-on-one to discuss your progress and your grading agreement.
+I will be accommodating to schedules as needed.
+These meetings are designed to make sure to address any questions you have and to make sure you're on-path to deliver your working project.

 2. **RMSA:** GitHub Project Generation and Management: Expected Time 7-14 hours over the course of the semester

   >Using GitHub project to help manage your Kanban board, expect to spend roughly 30-60 minutes on average a week managing your project board over the course of the semester.
 You will share your project repository with from the first initial [grading agreement](#grading-agreement-check-ins).
 Which means you should anticipate to have this setup and 'ready' by week 3.

-3. **RMSA:** Game Design Program Patterns: Expected Time 1-2 hours per pattern over the course of the semester
+3. **RMSA:** Project Final GitHub Pull Request: Expected Time 1-2 hours towards the end of the class

-  >The use of program design patterns can be scaled as to meet the grading agreement you are set on.
-Using 2 of the provided packages and/or creating your own aligns for the 'B pathway' and 3+ aligns to the 'A pathway'.
-  >>I will have this fully listed by week 2.
+  >Completion of a Required Repository Project format which will be given to you all well in advance and all project content that you work on across the entire semester will always be 'ready' for submission as it's part of the iterative design process: aka always be ready to deploy and deliver!

 #### Optional Medium Stake Assignments (OMSA)

 1. **OMSA:** Data Standards: Expected time 2 hours

-  >Generating your own data standards and the requirements for your experience
+  >Generating your own data standards and the requirements for your experience - see John for clarification as needed

 2. **OMSA:** Changelog: Expected time 2-4 hours over the semester